joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Based on their response, customers are grouped into three categories:

-* Promoters (score 9-10): These customers are highly satisfied and are likely to recommend the product/service to others.
-They are the most valuable customers for the business as they are more likely to make repeat purchases and promote the brand to others.
+* Detractors (score 0-6): These customers are dissatisfied and unlikely to recommend the product/service to others.
+They are the least valuable customers for the business and can harm the brand through negative word-of-mouth.

 * Passives (score 7-8): These customers are satisfied but not enthusiastic about the product/service.
 They are less likely to recommend the brand and are more likely to switch to a competitor.

-* Detractors (score 0-6): These customers are dissatisfied and unlikely to recommend the product/service to others.
-They are the least valuable customers for the business and can harm the brand through negative word-of-mouth.
+* Promoters (score 9-10): These customers are highly satisfied and are likely to recommend the product/service to others.
+They are the most valuable customers for the business as they are more likely to make repeat purchases and promote the brand to others.

-The Net Promoter Score is calculated by subtracting the percentage of detractors from the percentage of promoters.
-The score can range from -100 to +100, with a higher score indicating a higher level of customer satisfaction and loyalty.
+NPS is calculated by subtracting the percentage of detractors from the percentage of promoters.
+The score can range from -100 to +100.
+A higher score indicates greater customer satisfaction.

 NPS can provide valuable insights for businesses in terms of understanding their customers' satisfaction levels and identifying areas for improvement.
 It can be used to track changes in customer loyalty over time and to benchmark against industry competitors.

 While NPS can be a useful tool, it should not be relied on as the sole measure of customer satisfaction, as it has limitations and may not provide a complete picture of customer experience.
-It is important to supplement NPS with other metrics and qualitative feedback to gain a more comprehensive understanding of customer satisfaction and loyalty.
+Supplement NPS with other metrics and qualitative feedback to gain a more comprehensive understanding of customer satisfaction and loyalty.

 ## Employee Net Promoter Score (eNPS)